 1. Respect Your Natural Sex Drive

-You said in your message that you almost always say yes to sex when your boyfriend initiates, even if you’re not in the mood.
-It’s hard (though not impossible) to feel aroused during sex if you weren’t ever aroused in the first place.
+You said in your message that you almost always say yes to sex when your partner initiates, even if you’re not in the mood.
+It’s hard (though not impossible) to feel turned on during sex if you weren’t ever aroused in the first place.
 It’s like sitting down to eat a really great meal when you’re already full.
 Sure, it might still taste kinda good, but you’re probably not going to be able to enjoy it the way you would when you were legitimately hungry.

-Maintenance sex can be part of a healthy relationship, but you should feel comfortable turning down sex if you’re not in the mood (and your boyfriend should be respectful of your decision).
+Maintenance sex can be part of a healthy relationship, but you should feel comfortable turning down sex if you’re not in the mood (and your partner should be respectful of your decision).
 Doing so may help you get more in tune with your own natural feelings of arousal and desire.

 2. Give Yourself Time To Warm Up

 The process of getting aroused is an enjoyable experience, so it’s not like this should feel like a chore!
-Let your boyfriend know that his frustration with you only derails your arousal even more, and ask him to be more supportive of helping you get aroused.
+Let your partner know that his frustration with you only derails your arousal even more, and ask them to be more supportive of helping you get aroused.
 Ask if the two of you can spend more time on foreplay before moving on to intercourse.
 What are your favorite foreplay activities?
 Kissing?
 Holding each other?
 Talking and connecting?
 Laying in bed naked together?
 Spend 10-20 minutes going nice and slow, doing the things you enjoy the most.
 Feel your pleasure and desire gradually building.

-It’s normal to get distracted during sex, even if you’re enjoying yourself.
+It’s natural to get distracted during sex, even if you’re enjoying yourself.
 Think of the last time you did one of your favorite activities.
 Let’s say you went out for dinner and drinks with your best friend in the world.
 Even if you guys had the most ridiculously fun night, there were bound to be times where you drifted off mentally.
 Maybe you checked out looking at Facebook or got distracted by period cramps.
 A lot of people expect to be completely in the zone during sex, but it very rarely works out that way in real life.
 Don’t put pressure on yourself to be present and engaged 100 percent of the time.